Jubatian/rrpge-examples/README.rst

 A mix of simple to complex example applications to demonstrate the features of RRPGE, and to provide guidance for programming the RRPGE CPU.

-Currently transition is ongoing in accordance to Specification 00.011.003 and the oncoming 00.012.000.
-New, or rewised examples are released under the Temporary RRPGE License.
+Currently transition is ongoing in accordance to Specification 00.013.000.
+New or rewised examples are released under the Temporary RRPGE License.

 As of now only the following examples are functional: ::